Product formulas for conjugated motivic milnor basis: Introduction

 \section{Introduction}

-In recent years, motivic methods have found significant progress and applications.
-The Steenrod algebra and the Adams spectral sequence have extended to the motivic context \cite{Voev,DI, IWX}, which provide new tools for computing motivic homotopy groups.
+In recent years, motivic methods have seen significant progress and applications in stable homotopy theory.
+The Steenrod algebra and the Adams spectral sequence have been extended to the motivic context \cite{Voev,DI, IWX}, which provides new tools for computing motivic stable homotopy groups.

-Despite this progress, a fully explicit product formula for the motivic Milnor basis of the motivic Steenrod algebra has not yet been achieved over a general base field.
-It turns out that the motivic computation of such a formula is much more complex than the classical case by \cite{Mil}, for several reasons.
+Despite this progress, a fully explicit product formula for the conjugated motivic Milnor basis of the motivic Steenrod algebra has not yet been achieved over a general base field.
+It turns out that the motivic computation of such a formula is much more complex than the classical case studied by \cite{Mil}, for several reasons.

-\begin{enumerate} \item The motivic cohomology of a point can be complicated, and contains extra gradings. \item The motivic dual Steenrod algebra is in general a Hopf algebroid; therefore there is an asymmetry in the action of the unit map. \item The motivic dual Steenrod algebra is not a free polynomial algebra. \end{enumerate}
+\begin{enumerate} \item The motivic cohomology of a point can be complicated, and contains extra gradings. \item The motivic dual Steenrod algebra is in general a Hopf algebroid; therefore, there is an asymmetry in the action of the unit map. \item The motivic dual Steenrod algebra is not a free polynomial algebra. \end{enumerate}

 Previous work by Kylling \cite{Kyl} gives some recursive formulas in specific cases.
-In this paper, we work out general formulas for the motivic Milnor basis of the mod 2 motivic Steenrod algebra.
-This complete formula also provides the foundation for machine-assisted computations of the $\mathbb R$-motivic Adams spectral sequence.
+In this paper, we work out general product formulas for the conjugated motivic Milnor basis of the mod 2 motivic Steenrod algebra.
+This formula also provides the foundation for machine-assisted computations of the $\mathbb R$-motivic Adams spectral sequence, {extending the work of Lin \cite{LinGrobner}}.